cuvva/terms/terms.md

 ## 14. Your Instructions

-Usually all communications are made via the app, but we may also contact you by e-mail, letter, telephone or face-to-face.
+Usually all communications are made via the app, but we may also contact you by email, letter, telephone or face-to-face.
 We can't guarantee your instructions have been received unless we've acknowledged them.
 We reserve the right to refuse instructions but, if we do, we'll let you know.

 Our office hours are Monday to Friday, 9.00am to 6.00pm UK time.
 There may be a delay in responding to instructions if they're received outside of office hours.
 But you can speak with us in the app 24 hours a day, 365 days a year, and we'll get back to you as soon as we can.